-If you’re thinking about learning something new, consider ballroom dancing.
+If you’re thinking about learning something new, why not consider ballroom dancing?
+“What’s so great about ballroom dancing?” you ask.
 To begin with, taking dance lessons is uplifting.
-In addition, it’s fun, exciting, sensual, practical, and a little challenging.
+In addition to that, it’s fun, exciting, sensual, practical, and a little challenging.

-The first thing to do is to decide how to begin.
+The first thing to do is to decide where you’ll take your lessons.
 For a breakdown of some options, read this Dance Safari post, “Getting Started with Your Ballroom Dance Lessons“.

 What’s it like to learn to dance?

+When it comes to learning something new, everyone is different.
 Ultimately, your experience will depend on what type of learner you are.
-Everyone is different when it comes to learning something new.
-Some learning styles include visual, physical, verbal, and technical.
-Granted, that sounds like a lot.
-But, the good news is your teacher is trained to customize the instruction to your individual needs.
+You may be a visual, physical, verbal, or technical learner.
+Granted, that sounds like a lot, but the good news is your teacher is trained to customize your instruction to your individual needs.

-Keep in mind that learning to dance involves developing muscle memory.
+Keep in mind that you’ll have to develop muscle memory.

 It takes time to get to the point where you don’t have to think about what you’re doing.
 It can only happen with lots of practice and repetition.
 To be sure, there’s no magic wand.

-It’s like when you learned to drive a car.
+It’s sort of like learning how to drive a car.

-As soon as you got in the car, there was a series of things to do.
-They included buckle up, check the mirrors, turn around and look for traffic, turn directional on.
-Then, when it’s safe, take off.
-You had to take it one step at a time.
+Think back to your Driver’s Ed classes.
+As soon as you got in the car, there was a set routine to be done and you did it one step at a time.
+Prior to taking off, you had to buckle up, check the mirrors, turn around to look for traffic, and turn your directional on.
+Then, when it was safe, you could go.

-Imagine, you’re in the classroom learning some basics like the alphabet.
-That’s a good place to start.
+Imagine, you’re in the classroom practicing some basics of your new language, like the alphabet.
+Yeah, the alphabet is a good place to start.
 Things are great until you walk out the door and everything you just learned disappears out into the universe.

 And it’s gone…until the next lesson.
 Learning involves forgetting.
 Each lesson you forget less and less.